awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/iam-servicerole.md

 }
 ```

-When you enable [managed platform updates](environment-platform-update-managed.md) for your environment, Elastic Beanstalk assumes a separate managed updates service role to perform managed updates\.
-By default, the Elastic Beanstalk console uses the same generated service role, `aws-elasticbeanstalk-service-role`, for the managed updates service role\.
-If you change your default service role, the console sets the managed updates service role to use the managed updates service\-linked role, `AWSServiceRoleForElasticBeanstalkManagedUpdates`\.
+When you enable [managed platform updates](environment-platform-update-managed.md) for your environment, Elastic Beanstalk assumes a separate managed\-updates service role to perform managed updates\.
+By default, the Elastic Beanstalk console uses the same generated service role, `aws-elasticbeanstalk-service-role`, for the managed\-updates service role\.
+If you change your default service role, the console sets the managed\-updates service role to use the managed\-updates service\-linked role, `AWSServiceRoleForElasticBeanstalkManagedUpdates`\.
 For details about service\-linked roles, see [Using service\-linked roles](#iam-servicerole-slr)\.

 **Note**
 Due to permission issues, the Elastic Beanstalk service doesn't always succeed in creating this service\-linked role for you\.
 Therefore, the console tries to explicitly create it\.
 To ensure your account has this service\-linked role, create an environment at least once using the console, and configure managed updates to be enabled before you create the environment\.